 Wendy Koopa.
 In Super Mario Bros.
 3, the female Koopaling is the worst.
 While the others' attacks will fly offscreen, the rings of energy she fires will bounce round the room endlessly, as she continues to add more.
 If you can't stop her before there are more than three or so, you're not going to.
 Give Wendy a shot in New Super Mario Bros.
 Wii too.
 Essentially the exact same fight, but underwater.

-Hookbill the Koopa from level 4-8 of Yoshi's Island.
+Hookbill the Koopa from level 4-8 in Yoshis Island.
 Easy like everything when you play it normally.
 But when you want the 100 Points, you're not allowed to take damage even once.
-And this boss has really bad attacks, heavy collision damage, and you have to wait 30 seconds when you get damaged!
+And this boss has really bad attacks, heavy collision damage, and you have to wait 30 seconds when you get damaged.
 Prepare yourself to repeat this boss over and over again for 100% completion.

 In Yoshi's Island DS, when trying to get a perfect 100, more than a few bosses are this way.
 Contenders are level 2-8's Big Bungee Piranha (tentacles and continuous rain of projectiles); level 3-4's Bessie Bass; level 5-4's Moltz, the Very Goonie; and, unsurprisingly, the three-stage final boss.

-Super Mario Sunshine has Sirena Beach's Phantamanta, a giant manta ray that leaves behind electric goo and divides every time you hit him.
-Super Mario Wiki says there are 64 little mantas you have to vanquish.
-Even worse, when there are only a few left, they turn pink and actively chase you.
-Even worse, when going to refill FLUDD, you'll find some of the water pools are electrically charged.
+Phantamanta in Sirena Beach is a giant manta ray that leaves behind electric goo and divides every time you hit him.
+And the order of division is up to six, meaning that you'll ultimately have to deal with 64 little mantas to vanquish.
+Even worse, when only the smallest ones remain, they turn pink and actively chase you.
+And when going to refill FLUDD, you'll find some of the water pools are electrically charged.

 Cleaning Eely-Mouth's teeth is annoying, as you're underwater with HORRIBLE controls, and you have to be dead on when firing at his teeth to clean them.
 Also your life is slowly going down, and it's not obvious that you can use the bubbles to regain your health until it happens by fluke, and it takes a looong time to get low enough to hit him properly.
 Even if it is dead on, you have to be low enough for the water to hit his teeth to actually count.